sathomas2/CarND-Unscented-Kalman-Filter-Project/README.md

   <img src="readme_images/plot_final.png"/>
 </figure>
  <p></p>
-As you can see from the above plot, my RMSE was lower for every term, Px, Py, Vx, and Vy than with the [Extended Kalman Filter](https://github.com/sathomas2/CarND-Extended-Kalman-Filter-Project).
-Just for kicks, I decided the run the Unscented Kalman Filter only capturing LIDAR data, and again only capturing RADAR data.
+As you can see from the above plot, my RMSE was lower for every term, Px, Py, Vx, and Vy than with my Extended Kalman Filter, whose RMSE was X: 0.0973, Y: 0.0855, VX: 0.4513, VY: 0.4399.

+Just for kicks, I decided to run the Unscented Kalman Filter only capturing LIDAR data, and again only capturing RADAR data.
 See below.
  <figure>
   <img src="readme_images/plot_LIDAR.png"/>
 </figure>
  <p></p>
-As expected, LIDAR alone is better at detecting position coordinates, RADAR is better at velocity, but nothing beats a little teamwork and fusing data from both sensors.
-See the RMSEs.
  <figure>
   <img src="readme_images/plot_RADAR.png"/>
 </figure>
  <p></p>

+As expected, LIDAR alone is better at detecting position coordinates, RADAR is better at velocity, but nothing beats a little teamwork and fusing data from both sensors.
+See the RMSEs.